Articles with de-escalation

 [ Read the SemperVerus article, A Prayer for Church Security Team Members ]

-A necessary and excellent resource for establishing a well-rounded, comprehensive church security program is the book, Defending the Flock: A Security Guide for Church Safety Directors by veteran police officer, retired Army captain, and founder of Sheepdog Church Security (SDCS) certification curriculum, Kris Moloney.
+A necessary and excellent resource for establishing a well-rounded, comprehensive church security program is the book, Defending the Flock: A Security Guide for Church Safety Directors by veteran police officer, retired Army captain, founder of Sheepdog Church Security (SDCS), and creator of the Sheepdog Church Security Academy Safety Member Certification program, Kris Moloney.